-My play for Young Audiences, Cuentos de Josefina (Josephine's Tales) was recently published by YouthPLAYS.
+My play for Young Audiences, Cuentos de Josefina (Josephine's Tales) is published by YouthPLAYS.
 It's based on Mexican folkloric tales and family stories.
 The play holds a special place in my heart, since it's inspired by my paternal Grandmother.
 Click on the link below to learn more.

-  In fall 2020 I started my new position as chair of the Department of Theatre Arts at The University of Redlands in Southern California.
-It's great to be back closer to family, friends and fellow California theatre artists.
-My first directing project at the University will be a production of Almost Maine in spring 2021.
+In fall 2020 I started as chair of the Department of Theatre and Dance at The University of Redlands in Southern California.
+It's great to be back west, closer to family, friends and fellow California theatre artists.
+In 2023 We created the School of Performing Arts and presented a sell out run of Sweeney Todd.
+Next up at

 U of R, I'll be directing A Doll's House Part 2 (fall 2023).

 After the mass shooting at the Walmart in El Paso, Texas in August 2019, I went to the border to interview folks about the community response to the incident.
 Those interviews inspired my new play, 23 Acts of Kindness.
 I was subsequently offered a Djerassi artist's residency in Northern California where I began transcribing the interviews and crafting the play.
 I was fortunate to work with a great group of artists at Company of Angels in Los Angeles to develop the work.
 The play was a finalist in the 2021 Miranda Family Voces Latinx National Playwriting Competition.
 Stay tuned for upcoming readings of the play.